ajthinking/data-story/readme.md

 ## Live JS Demo (WIP)
-A JS server implementation is deployed at https://ajthinking.github.io/data-story/ Currently no nodes available so its no fun.
+A JS server implementation is deployed at https://ajthinking.github.io/data-story/

 ## Acknowledgements
 Thanks to Dylan & [projectstorm/react-diagrams](https://github.com/projectstorm/react-diagrams)